inscopix/inscopix-cnmfe/docs/developers_guide.md

 # open build/cnmfe.sln in Visual Studio to build the project
 ```

-## Example code for using the Inscopix CNMFe library
+## Example code for using the Inscopix CNMF-E library
-An example C++ project using the Inscopix CNMFe library is available in *example.cpp* and
+An example C++ project using the Inscopix CNMF-E library is available in *example.cpp* and
 compiled into an executable when building the app.
-The following command will run CNMFe on a small movie recorded in the striatum.
+The following command will run CNMF-E on a small movie recorded in the striatum.

 Mac & Linux
 ```